 a.
-Effective with the second full calendar month following ratification and approval by the City Council, Delta Dental PPO (Preferred Provider Organization) and Delta Dental DMO (Dental Maintenance Organization) plans are available for enrollment the month following an employee's date of hire.
-The premium cost will be deducted from any cafeteria plan surplus.
-If the cafeteria plan does not contain a surplus, the cost will be deducted from pay on a pre-tax basis.
+Delta Dental PPO (Preferred Provider Organization) and Delta Dental DMO (Dental Maintenance Organization) plans are available for enrollment the month following an employee's date of hire.

 The Delta Dental PPO plan provides a voluntary buy-up option that enhances coverage for an additional cost and is paid 100% by the employee.
 Surplus cafeteria plan contributions may not be applied to the buy-up cost.